Friday, July 29, 2016

 Fantastic images for a fantastic setting

-Danae Brissonnet, artist on scaffolding far left
+Danae Brissonnet, on scaffolding, upper left

-Fanciful creatures from the ocean swarm a human figure holding a conch shell to an ear; listening to what the ocean says.
+Fanciful creatures from the ocean swarm a human figure holding a conch shell to an ear, listening to what the ocean says.

-Canadian artist, Danae Brissonnet’s very colourful mural adorns one of the new white walls of the expanded Aguakan waste water treatment plant on the eastern side of Isla Mujeres.
+Canadian artist Danae Brissonnet’s very colourful mural adorns one of the new white walls of the expanded Aguakan wastewater treatment plant on the eastern side of Isla Mujeres

 Day one - Danae Brissonnet

-When I first stopped to chat I mistook her slight accent for Spanish and proceeded to torture her with my very limited Spanglish.
+When I first stopped to chat, I mistook her slight accent for Spanish and proceeded to torture her with my very limited Spanglish.

 Danae Brissonnet - egg carton palette

-For a painters’ palette holding multiple dabs of vibrant colours Danae had creatively re-cycled a cardboard egg carton, designed to hold thirty chicken eggs.
+For a painter’s palette holding multiple dabs of vibrant colours, Danae had creatively recycled a cardboard egg carton, designed to hold thirty chicken eggs.
 Enamoured by the simplicity, she is hoping to find more discarded egg cartons.

-A few feet away fellow artist, Hilda Palafax from Mexico City created a woman who languidly swims in the ocean with a huge critter – a Whale Shark.
+A few feet away, fellow artist, Hilda Palafax from Mexico City, created a woman who languidly swims in the ocean with a huge critter – a Whale Shark.
 Painting in the early morning light, and again late in the afternoon when the heat of the day had abated somewhat, Hilda (Poni) crafted an image that is both humorous and beautiful.
 An illustrator and graphic designer by trade, Hilda is close to becoming a full-time artist.
 It is her true passion.

-Hilda Palafax - painting woman and Whale Shark
+Hilda Palafax - woman and Whale Shark

-Another truly fanciful mural has been painted on northern side of the municipal waste transfer facility.
+Another truly fanciful mural has been painted on the northern side of the municipal waste transfer facility.
 The creatures are fun and colourful, and brighten up an otherwise dreary space.

-The close proximity of the three murals will attract a lot of attention from the thousands of Cancun daytrippers who buzz around the island via an assortment of golf carts.
+The close proximity of the three murals will attract a lot of attention from the thousands of Cancun day-trippers who buzz around the island via an assortment of golf carts.
 With the turquoise water and a long white beach directly behind the artists, the soft breezes and gentle waves have to be an inspiration.
-An assortment of long-sleeved shirts, comical hats, and scarves protect skin unaccustomed to the blistering sun.
+An assortment of long-sleeved shirts, comical hats, and scarves protects skin unaccustomed to the blistering sun.

-Hilda Palafax, Poni - almost finished her mural
+Hilda Palafax, Poni - almost finished

 There are four visiting artists taking part in the Pangeaseed Sea Walls project happening this month on Isla Mujeres.
-Unfortunately we never did connect with the other two artists - Tysa and Senkoe who painted the mural on the waste transfer building, and the new mural on the tourist information building.
+Unfortunately, we never did connect with the other two artists - Tysa and Senkoe, who painted the mural on the waste transfer building, and the new mural on the tourist information building.
 Some of you may remember the fourteen spectacular murals from the original Pangeaseed project in 2014.

 Many are still intact, adorning numerous buildings in centro: the Mercado, several hotels, a kindergarten and our favourite mural, the huge one decorating the Palacio Municipal (City Hall).
-The mural on the tourist information centre on Medina suffered sun damage and is being repainted this week with a different collage of ocean-themed images.
+The mural on the tourist information centre in Medina suffered sun damage and is being repainted this week with a different collage of ocean-themed images.

-Tysa - mural at the municipal waste transfer facility
+Tysa at the municipal waste transfer facility

-Caroline Marin, Visual Junkies and artist Hilda Palafax
+Caroline Marin, Visual Junkies, artist Hilda Palafax

 Islander Eric Shott, of El Milagaro Marina and his very talented staff assisted in 2014 with accommodations for the artists, assembling scaffolding and carting heavy items with their marina company truck.
-And again in 2016 Eric provided accommodations for the artists.
+And again in 2016, Eric provided accommodations for the artists.

-Danae Brissonnet - the hat just made me laugh!
+Danae Brissonnet - the hat made me laugh!

-These are just a few of the sponsors that we heard about, if there are more we would be happy to include them in this article.
+These are just a few of the sponsors that we heard about.
+If there are more, we would be happy to include them in this article.
 The joys of electronic publications!

-Whether you are on Isla Mujeres right now, or are coming soon for your annual vacation, a tour of the island in search of the multiple murals – new and old, is well worth the time.
+Whether you are on Isla Mujeres right now, or are coming soon for your annual vacation, a tour of the island in search of the multiple murals – new and old- is well worth the time.

-Hasta Pronto!
+¡Hasta Pronto!

 Friday, July 15, 2016

-Because everyone knows me ….
+Because everyone knows me ….no signage required!

 Welcome to paradise!